josemaestreb/docs.bil_v2/docs/faq.md

 ## Are there file services other than iCloud?

-Taio currently supports iCloud Drive, and we are considering adding services like OneDrive or other commonly used cloud storage services.
+BIL currently supports iCloud Drive, and we are considering adding services like OneDrive or other commonly used cloud storage services.
 In addition, a WebDAV based file transfer method is also planned.

 ## Is there an action sharing community?